-Ukraine president pleads for worldwide show of support
+West cranks up costs for Russia as war enters second month

 Kateryna Mytkevich, 39, who arrived in Poland after fleeing Chernihiv, wiped away tears as she said the city is without gas, electricity or running water, and entire neighborhoods have been destroyed.

-“I don’t understand why we have such a curse,” she said
+“I don’t understand why we have such a curse,” she said.

 Anna reported from Lviv, Ukraine.
 Associated Press writers Robert Burns in Washington, Yuras Karmanau in Lviv and other AP journalists around the world contributed to this report.